Traveling With Food Allergies, part 2

 Monday – Wednesday

 These days were a lot more relaxed.
 They started to drive north, spent a whole day with family, and just had a nice time.
 They also stopped at Hearst Castle and had a great time.
 As The Papa and I were chatting on the phone, I said it would be funny if we gave the kids a test when they got home.
 He was laughing, and said, yeah we should do it, and with that, announced to the kids there would be a test.
 They really paid attention after that.
-He took them on a couple of different tours, and they got to see so many neat things.
+He took them on a couple of different tours, and they were able to see so many neat things.

 They took their sweet time getting home, and when they did, you know what?
 I did laundry.
 A LOT of laundry.
 After I gave out the test 🙂